API Settings¶

 To enable LDAP, set the AUTH_LDAP_SERVER_URI value to the desired LDAP endpoint.

-Enabling LDAP integration will also add LDAP related health checks to the API health endpoint.
+Enabling LDAP integration will also add LDAP related health checks to the

 Application user fields are mapped to LDAP attributes by specifying the AUTH_LDAP_ATTR_MAP setting.